 The Norwegian concept of Friluftsliv is the new Scandinavian concept that reached international news, after Danish hygge and Swedish lagom.
 In 2018 I held a TEDx Talk explaining what it is and why you need it in your life.
-Two years later, we are in the middle of the Corona crisis and friluftsliv is even more needed for people all around the world and especially Europe … Continue reading How the Concept of Norwegian “Friluftsliv” Can Save Your Life This Year
+Two years later, we are in the middle of the Corona crisis and friluftsliv is even more needed for people all around the world and especially Europe … Continue reading How the Concept of Norwegian “Friluftsliv” Can Save Your Life

 The Winter Olympics are finally over.
 Hasn’t it been a blast?
 The answer is yes, if you are Norwegian.
 For us foreigners living in Norway things can look a bit differently.
 Here are a few tips I have developed for foreigners to survive Winter Olympics when living in Norway.
 Buy earplugs.
 You will need those not to die of a heart attack when Norwegians … Continue reading Survival Guide for Foreigners in Norway during the Winter Olympics

 “Of course I am a feminist” says a man with a blond beard, in front of his colleagues.
 Okay, well.
 Thank you for sharing Bjørn-Olav!
 This scene is not from a science-fiction movie.
 It is an every day scene in the country where I have lived in for almost 8 years: Norway.
 In my home country France, feminist is a dirty word.
 Women don’t want … Continue reading Norway, the Country where Men are Feminists.
 Even Footballers.